SIAM NATURAL

 Growing children probably need about the same amount as adults.

-Coconut oil is food and can be consumed freely without
+Coconut oil is food and can be consumed

-any adverse effects.
-The only precaution is to keep your total calories within
+is to keep your total calories within the

 range that is appropriate for your body type and activity level.
 Lauric acid